open-life-science/open-life-science.github.io/README.md

    2. Option 2: via the web interface
       1. Create a new branch
          1. Click on the bottom-left on the branch logo button on the bottom of the page with the current branch (probably "main")
-         2. Give a new name for your new branch (at top of window)
+         2. Give your new branch a name (at top of window)
          3. Choose "+ Create new branch..." from the dropdown
       2. Commit changes
-         1. Click on the "Source Control" tab button (branch) on the left menu to show changed files
+         1. Click on the "Source Control" tab button (branch) on the left menu to show changed files.
-         2. Click on the "+" icon next to the edited files to stage changes stage changes button
+         2. Click on the "+" icon next to the edited files to stage changes (stage changes button).
-         3. Hit the checkmark icon at the top to commit the changes
+         3. Hit the checkmark icon at the top to commit the changes.
-         4. Enter a commit message (top of window) - Publish changes
+         4. Enter a commit message (top of window) - Publish changes.
-         5. Click the cloud button at bottom left to publish your changes publish changes button.
+         5. Click the cloud button at bottom left to publish your changes (publish changes button).

             Changes are now saved to your fork, and you can make a PR via the GitHub interface